In this Article

 Salary and Job Outlook

 Project management is a well-paying career field.
 The exact salary you can earn depends on your education level, experience, certification, industry, and location.
-For instance, project managers in information technology and software development roles tend to earn average higher salaries than project managers in healthcare or construction roles.
+For instance, project managers in information technology and software development roles tend to earn average higher salaries than project or product managers in healthcare or construction roles.
 No matter what, you'll be part of an in-demand field that's expected to see growth in both job opportunities and salaries over the next several years.